 “The last two years have highlighted the vulnerabilities in the supply chain, including wildly unpredictable lead times and supplier performance, that can leave you with either too little or too much of the goods your customers want,” according to Supply Chain Brain.

-Inventory management is a complex task, and the pandemic has only exacerbated the challenge of ensuring that excess inventory is moved swiftly in a profitable manner.
+Inventory management is a complex task.
+Moving excess inventory swiftly and profitably has become harder over the last three years.
 In our experience helping customers solve inventory issues, we’ve come across some common recurring challenges, including:

 Manual and Inefficient Processes

-Many sales analysts are burdened with the time-intensive task of manually generating reports using business intelligence tools or spreadsheets.
+Sales analysts burden themselves with the time-intensive task of manually generating reports using business intelligence tools or spreadsheets.
 Emails and reports are all daily fodder that we expect sales reps to review, analyze, act upon, and respond.
 Ultimately, they lack the urgency our current business landscape calls for.

 Lobbing emails back and forth to obtain only a modicum of information does nothing but waste time and offers reps no actionable insights.
 Manual reports also lack measurable visibility into the outcomes of the effort: Was the excess inventory successfully sold and what was the financial impact?

-Leading B2B companies have already discovered the truth: Inventory must be moved with speed and precision driven by data science that’s operationalized into current systems and processes.
+Leading B2B companies have already discovered the truth: They must move inventory with speed and precision by operationalizing data science into current systems and processes.

 Both manufacturers and distributors face unique industry challenges.
 Some of these include large customer bases, a high number of SKUs, or products built to custom configurations.
 Even before the pandemic era, moving inventory was critical or else it ended up an expense on the balance sheet.
 However, attempting to find the right customers to sell to without leveraging modern revenue intelligence tools is a massive challenge.